 The training materials have been developed and are now being offered to interested universities and residential colleges.
 It is hoped that by educating young people, their educators and carers about respectful relationships, consent laws and ethical choices, Australian students will have a framework to take into their future workplaces and families.

-The Hunting Ground Australia Project will document and assess the impact of both the film and campaign.
+The Hunting Ground Australia Project will document and assess the impact of the film and campaign.

 Further Info & Case Studies

-For further information about the impact campaign and case studies on how five Australian universities are utilising The Hunting Ground, please click below to download our July 2016 progress report.
+For further information about the impact campaign and case studies on how five Australian universities are utilising The Hunting Ground, please click below to download our July 2016 or 2017 progress reports.

 The Hunting Ground Australia Project is run by Allison Henry (Campaign Director), Mary Macrae (Producer) and Anna Kaplan (Screenings Producer).
 Amy Ziering (Producer, The Hunting Ground) is international consultant to the project.